-Nearly all students fulfill this requirement while funded as a Teaching Assistant (technically called a Graduate Assistantship).
+Nearly all students fulfill this requirement while funded as a Teaching Assistant.
 In a few rare cases, a student may be fully funded for all years of their study from other sources and may not need to be funded as a Teaching Assistant.
 Such students should "volunteer" as an unpaid Teaching Assistant for one quarter to meet the degree requirement.
 This can be arranged with the Associate Chair.